Anjaligarg12/JoshTalk-AI-Task2/README.md

 # JoshTalk-AI-Task2

+> AI-powered Transcription Quality Evaluation Dashboard built for the Josh Talks AI Product Hiring Assignment – Task 2.

+---

 ## 📌 Project Overview

 The **Transcription Quality Evaluation Dashboard** is an AI-powered platform designed to identify low-quality transcription contributors using behavioral analytics instead of manual review.

-This project was developed as part of the **Josh Talks AI Product Hiring Assignment – Task 2**.
+Developed for the **Josh Talks AI Product Hiring Assignment – Task 2**.

 ---